italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 	key = value

-pairs that represent all the information needed to configure the StoRM BackEnd service.
+pairs that represent all the information needed to configure the StoRM Backend service.
 The most important (and mandatory) parameters are configured by default trough YAIM with a standard installation of StoRM.
-All the other parameters are optionals and can be used to make advanced tuning of the BackEnd.
+All the other parameters are optionals and can be used to make advanced tuning of the Backend.
-To change/set a new value, or add a new parameter, just edit the *storm.properties* file and restart the BackEnd daemon.
+To change/set a new value, or add a new parameter, just edit the *storm.properties* file and restart the Backend daemon.
 When the BackeEnd starts, it writes into the log file the whole set of parameters read from the configuration file.

 > **_Service information_**

 |	Property Name						|	Description		|
 |:--------------------------------------|:------------------|
-|	storm.service.SURL.endpoint			|	List of comma separated strings identifying the StoRM FrontEnd endpoint(s).
+|	storm.service.SURL.endpoint			|	List of comma separated strings identifying the StoRM Frontend endpoint(s).
 This is used by StoRM to understand if a SURL is local.
 E.g. *srm://storm.cnaf.infn.it:8444/srm/managerv2*
 |	storm.service.port					|	SRM service port.
 Default: **8444**
 |	storm.service.SURL.default-ports	|	List of comma separated valid SURL port numbers.
 Default: **8444**
-|	storm.service.FE-public.hostname	|	StoRM FrontEnd hostname in case of a single FrontEnd StoRM deployment, StoRM FrontEnds DNS alias in case of a multiple FrontEnds StoRM deployment.
+|	storm.service.FE-public.hostname	|	StoRM Frontend hostname in case of a single Frontend StoRM deployment, StoRM Frontends DNS alias in case of a multiple Frontends StoRM deployment.
-|	storm.service.FE-list.hostnames		|	Comma separated list os FrontEnd(s) hostname(s).
+|	storm.service.FE-list.hostnames		|	Comma separated list os Frontend(s) hostname(s).
 Default: **localhost**
-|	storm.service.FE-list.IPs			|	Comma separated list os FrontEnd(s) IP(s).
+|	storm.service.FE-list.IPs			|	Comma separated list os Frontend(s) IP(s).
 E.g. *131.154.5.127, 131.154.5.128*.
 Default: **127.0.0.1**
 |	proxy.home							|	Directory used to contains delegated proxies used in case of *srmCopy* request.
-Please note that in case of clustered installation this directory have to be shared between the BackEnd and the FrontEnd(s) machines.
+Please note that in case of clustered installation this directory have to be shared between the Backend and the Frontend(s) machines.
 Default: **/etc/storm/tmp**
 |	pinLifetime.default					|	Default *PinLifetime* in seconds used for pinning files in case of *srmPrepareToPut* or *srmPrepareToGet* operation without any pinLifetime specified.
 Default: **259200**
 |	pinLifetime.maximum					|	Maximum *PinLifetime* allowed in seconds.<br/>Default: **1814400**
 |	SRM22Client.PinLifeTime				|	Default *PinLifeTime* in seconds used by StoRM in case of *SrmCopy* operation.
 This value is the one specified in the remote *SrmPrepareToGet* request.
 Default: **259200**